Mariwala Health Initiative

 Kadam Badhate Chalo Program

-Kadam Badhate Chalo (KBC) is a youth-led programme to end VAWG, which works in 27 locations in 14 states in India.
+Kadam Badhate Chalo (KBC) is a youth-led programme to end VAWG (Violence against women and girls), which works in 27 locations in 14 states in India.
 It calls on young boys and girls to identify issues of VAWG in their communities and to collectively find solutions to them.
 In doing so, these young boys and girls turn into leaders, who influence their homes, communities, government, police, judiciary and other institutions to join them to bring about a change.

 This program is being supported by: